 The main images used throughout RESULT (as on this page) are the copyright of RESULT and may not be copied or used for any purpose without written permission.

-The copyright symbol ©️ means that scales may not be copied, sold, adapted or distributed without permission.
+The description of individual scales in the ‘Evidence Pages’ includes its copyright status.
 RESULT has been given permission by each scale developer to reproduce and allow downloads of copyrighted scales that are reproduced on this website.
 Some developers wish to keep control on or make a charge for the use of their scale in which case RESULT provides a link to their website.

 The point of developing a scale is for people to benefit from its use.
 At the same time developers want to be sure that their scale is not altered in a way that would make it invalid or incompatible with the scoring of the original scale.
 Creative Commons is a means of giving explicit permissions for use while retaining control of content.

 The Public Domain is the purest form of open access since no one owns or controls the material in any way.
 Works that are in the public domain in one legal jurisdiction are not necessarily in the public domain worldwide.
 Copyright laws differ from jurisdiction to jurisdiction, both in duration of protection and what constitutes copyrightable subject matter.

 The Open Government Licence permits anyone to copy, publish, distribute, transmit and adapt the licensed work, and to exploit it both commercially and non-commercially.
 In return, the re-user of the licensed work has to acknowledge the source of the work and (if possible) provide a link to the Open Government Licence.
 This applies to output from agencies such as the Office for National Statistics.

 All video recordings linked to this website are accessible via YouTube.
 Recordings that have been tagged with a Creative Commons licence, meaning that the creator has given permission for reuse, are embedded in the website so it can be viewed directly.
 Otherwise video links go to YouTube and show the recording.

 Scientific Journal Articles